gevhaz/hugo-theme-notrack/README.md

 It's the method that gives you, the user, the most freedom to choose the structure of your content folder.
-There are [other methods](https://discourse.gohugo.io/t/another-way-to-make-a-menu-item-active/17029) but they force you to put all of your posts in a folder with a specific name.
+There are [other methods](https://discourse.gohugo.io/t/another-way-to-make-a-menu-item-active/17029) for theme developers but they would force the user to put all posts in a folder with a specific name.

 If you don't want a drop-down menu for listing categories or tags, just skip step 3.
 You can still disable the links to the taxonomy pages.
 Your